o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 # Supported operations in simulator 1.1.x-alpha.2

+For the complete yaml specification, see [a1-openapi.yaml](../near-rt-ric-simulator/api/1.1.x-alpha.2/a1-openapi.yaml).

 The available requests and the addresses are currently:
 | Function              | Path and parameters |
 | --------------------- | ------------------- |
 |  GET all policy identities (respectively for a policy type if query parameter used) | http://localhost:8085/A1-P/v1/policies?policyTypeId={policyTypeId} |